Special Educational Needs

 We promote positive behaviour

 Our positive behaviour strategy describes the high standards of behaviour and conduct expected in school.
 In each class there are shared and displayed expectations about the rights and responsibilities of everyone in the class.
 We make sure all staff know and understand the reasons behind any difficult behaviour and how to respond.
-In class, the teaching assistant may support targeted children to stay on task and focussed on learning.
+In class, the teaching assistant may support targeted children to stay on task and focused on learning.
 In the playground, staff will be aware of targeted children and these will be supported if necessary.

 Where difficult situations have occurred, staff talk calmly through the event with the child helping to identify what went wrong and what actions could be taken if a similar situation happens again.